alicemunsal/dohex/DoHex.md

 A component can represent a part of our domain (user, invoice, order, shipping, etc.), or be part of our infrastructure ( authentication, log, email etc.), or be an integration point to a third-party system, (payment api, crm api etc).

 Software architecture is often expressed as a set of diagrams.
 In the design phase, we draw bunch of boxes and lines to create architectural view of our software.
 But in the end we structure our code based on layered architecture.
+![enter image description here](https://martinfowler.com/bliki/images/presentationDomainDataLayering/all_basic.png)

 Therefore software architecture don’t reflect the reality of what’s happening in the code.
 George Fairbanks calls this concept "model-code gap"[^5]
-![enter image description here](https://martinfowler.com/bliki/images/presentationDomainDataLayering/all_basic.png) Layered vs Component based graphics

 Code doest reflect design

 Determining how to find components